 When Someone Dies in Scotland

-Scotland has its own legal system for dealing with death, and the process differs from England and Wales in several important ways.
-Registration takes 8 days instead of 5.
-There is no coroner; the Procurator Fiscal investigates unexpected deaths.
+We are very sorry for your loss.
+Scotland has its own legal system, so a few things work differently from England and Wales, and it helps to know what to expect.
+You have 8 days to register rather than 5.
+There is no coroner; the Procurator Fiscal looks into unexpected deaths.
 And probate is called Confirmation, handled by the Sheriff Court.
-This guide covers everything you need to know.
+This guide takes you through it all, gently and in plain English.

 Get Your Personalised GuideKey differences from England and Wales